awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 If your replication task doesn't create CloudWatch logs, see [AWS DMS does not create CloudWatch logs](CHAP_Troubleshooting.md#CHAP_Troubleshooting.General.CWL) in the troubleshooting guide\.

 The AWS DMS console shows basic CloudWatch statistics for each task, including the task status, percent complete, elapsed time, and table statistics, as shown following\.
-Select the replication task and then select the **Task monitoring** tab\.
+Select the replication task and then select the **CloudWatch metrics** tab\.

 ![\[AWS DMS monitoring\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-monitoring1.png)